golba98/Internship_Finder/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This project uses the Contributor Covenant Code of Conduct to define how maintainers and contributors should engage with each other.
+By participating, you agree to uphold this code.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project a harassment-free experience for everyone.